In Memoriam

 Firecracker

 Firecracker was rescued from a starvation situation after his elderly owner died.
-A wonderful, local rescue in Bend, @3sistersequinerefuge, saved him, trimmed his feet, and put weight back over his jutting bones.
-Restored to health at age 34, he needed a good retirement and we were only too happy to give it to him.
-Firecracker never really clicked with the equine residents in Oregon because he loved to be with people.
-We felt he would be happier in Malibu, where there were so many volunteers and visitors to love - and love on him.
-He relished his soft, nutritious mashes.
-He loved the ocean views and breezes.
-The Southern California heat sank in deep to warm his old bones.
-Just when we thought he had absolutely everything he could want, he found a donkey family with Frankie and her son, Johnnie.
-Many hearts were broken when he left us.
-We will miss his loving presence forever; his velvety coat, gazing into those gentle eyes, dark pools of love and kindness.
-Firecracker’s energy will always be felt at Malibu, where the equine-human connection is especially strong.
+A wonderful, local rescue in Bend, OR, @3sistersequinerefuge, saved him, trimmed his feet, and put weight back over his jutting bones.
+Restored to health at age 34, he needed a good retirement and we were only too happy to give it to him, but he he loved to be with people and never really clicked with the equine residents in Oregon.
+Malibu was the place for him, he loved everything about it: warm sunshine, ocean views and breezes, lots of volunteers and visitors to love on him - and love back.
+Icing on the cake, he formed a family with some donkeys.
+Many hearts were broken, human and equine, when he left us.
+We miss his loving presence, velvety coat, gazing into gentle eyes that were dark pools of love and kindness.
+Firecracker’s energy will always be felt at Malibu. #skydogfirecracker

 Gandalf